poolpOrg/poolp.org/content/posts/2022-11-01/index.md

-Think of it as a kind of RSS feed... but an RSS feed that's not XML, that contains an index for random access to any information chunk contain in the feed, and that has a signature for the whole feed as well as for each individual chunk.
+Think of it as a kind of RSS feed... but an RSS feed that's not XML, that contains an index for random access to any information chunk contained in the feed, and that has a signature for the whole feed as well as for each individual chunk.
 And like an RSS feed,
 it will not require a specific server to work but any service that can expose the file and preferably support range queries to avoid full fetches.